kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   reproduce the bug, try to do so in an lxc container, and then itemize the steps to follow, and how to identify that the bug has indeed occurred.
-If it all looks good, subscribe the server team, or if the issue looks urgent and/or important 'Add to Server-Next Queue'.
+If it all looks good, subscribe the server team, or if the issue looks urgent and/or important 'Add to Server-Todo Queue'.

 * Already Fixed in Development.
   An issue that can be reproduced in a